Nagasaki45/krihelinator/README.md

 # The Krihelinator

-> *"Trendiness of OSS should be assessed by contribution rate, not by stars"*
+> *"Trendiness of open source software should be assessed by contribution rate, not by stars"*
 >
 > \- Meir Kriheli